 The goal for every designer, developer, and business should be to meet this change with a completely prepared mobile-first strategy for their business.

 Whether you’re a business owner, a designer, or developer it’s necessary that you understand the importance of mobile first.

 For business owners your responsibility lies in the fact that you may hire somebody to help build your website.
 It’s important to know that you’re hiring a good website designer that is helping your business be inline with how people use the internet.

 Preparations have to go beyond just a website that’s responsive though.
 Websites also need to be designed primarily for mobile if that’s the primary audience.
-That’s why a professional is necessary who knows your audience and understands the importance mobile first.
+That’s why a professional is necessary who knows your audience and understands the importance of mobile first.

 There’s a lot of preparation that goes into a mobile first focus.
 Before the mobile first index comes to Google, everyone who stays current with search engine optimization info will know.

-If you’re ready to invest the time and effort into becoming a mobile first centered website designer then that’s good you have a goal.
+If you’re ready to invest the time and effort into becoming a mobile-first centered website designer then that’s good you have a goal.
 If you want to work with someone to grow your business online then let’s talk.